Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 data["bus"]["2"]["va_start"] = [0.00, -2.0944, 2.0944]
 ```
 It should be noted that providing a bad initial value might result in longer calculation times or convergence issues, so the start value assignment should be done cautiously.
 If no initial value is provided, a flat start is assigned by default.
-The default initial value of each variable is indicated in the function where the variable is defined, as the last argument of the `comp_start_value` function (this is valid for both imported PowerModelsDistribution and original PowerModelsDSSE variables).
+The default initial value of each variable is indicated in the function where the variable is defined, as the last argument of the `comp_start_value` function (this is valid for both imported PowerModelsDistribution and original PowerModelsSE variables).
 In the case of `vm`, this is 1.0 (in per unit), as shown below:
 ```julia
 vm = _PMD.var(pm, nw)[:vm] = Dict(i => JuMP.@variable(pm.model,
         [c in 1:ncnds], base_name="$(nw)_vm_$(i)",